getporter/porter/.github/ISSUE_TEMPLATE/design_proposal.md

 **Implementation details**
 If applicable, provide potential implementation details assuming the proposal is accepted.

+# Checklist
+- [ ] An announcement of this proposal has been sent to the Porter mailing list: https://porter.sh/mailing-list
-_Note that proposals are expected to remain open for at least one week after being created, to allow time for community feedback._
+- [ ] This proposal has remained open for at least one week, to allow time for community feedback.